 To return to Ingleton along the road turn right into Eggshell Lane immediately on leaving the Estate.
 This leads to the Old Road.
 Distance 3.26 mile (90 min).

-New Inn.
+Alternatively carry on straight down the village road to take some refreshment at the New Inn.
 And then take the bus back to Ingleton; the bus stop is opposite the village shop.
 (10 min)

 DalesBus Timetable